Non-Asymptotic and Second-Order Achievability Bounds for Coding With Side-Information: Conclusion and Further Work

 \subsection{Summary}

-In this paper, we proved several new non-asymptotic bounds on the error probability for side-information coding problems, including the WAK, WZ and GP problems.
+In this paper, we proved new non-asymptotic bounds on the error probability for side-information coding problems, including the WAK, WZ and GP problems.
 These bounds then yield known general formulas as simple corollaries.
 In addition, we used these bounds to provide achievable second-order coding rates for these three side-information problems.
-We argued that when evaluated using i.i.d.\ test channels, the second-order rates evaluated using our non-asymptotic bounds are the best known in the literature.
-In particular, they improve on Verd\'u's work on non-asymptotic achievability bounds for multi-user information theory problems~\cite{Ver12}.
+We argued that when evaluated using i.i.d.\ test channels, the second-order rates evaluated using our non-asymptotic bounds are the best known in the literature including~\cite{Ver12}.